code-and-effect/effective_website/TALK.md

   - talk about resources

 - Tests controller

-TIME SAVER: Have a secret endpoint that you can can test your app
+TIME SAVER #6: Have a secret endpoint that you can can test your app

 POP QUIZ: What are the 7 restful routes? or the 7 CRUD actions